starc52/audret/README.md

 * ```retrieveTrain.py``` will produce models and save it for the number of epochs it is run for.
 * run ```evaluate.py``` for evaluating the dataset for the verification task.
 * run ```evaluate_lossy.py``` for evaluation of the dataset in a reduced resolution scenario.
-* Both evaluation scripts produce matplotlib plots providing the accuracy in various verification scenarios.
+* Both evaluation scripts produce matplotlib plots providing the accuracy in various verification scenarios.  i
+* for training distillation model task run ```imageDistillation/wcdistill.py```
+* for evaluating distilled student model, run ```imageDistillation/evaluate_distill.ipynb```